Kansas : Safety by City

-Hayes is its own city and metro area.
+Hays is its own city and metro area.

 This is also a college town, on top of all the other types of town you could label it.

-Hayes offers more than 15 hotels, rental homes, and campsites.
+Hays offers more than 15 hotels, rental homes, and campsites.

 There are cabins for rent as well as an RV park at Creek Side Resort.